marcelovca90/auto-ml-evaluation/README.md

-# A pratical evaluation of AutoML tools for binary, multiclass, and multilabel classification
+# A practical evaluation of AutoML tools for binary, multiclass, and multilabel classification
+Authors: Augusto Guimarães Afonso, Rafaela Cristina Ferraz, Rairon Gonçalves Ferreira, Sávio Leite, and Marcelo Vinícius Cysneiros Aragão.

 ## Abstract:
 	Due to the existence of several Automated Machine Learning (AutoML) tools with different features, it becomes difficult to decide which is the best option to solve each type of classification problem.
-To reduce the demand for people with high technical knowledge in the subject, it is necessary to consider aspects such as performance metrics and time when choosing the algorithm to be used.
+It is necessary to consider aspects such as performance metrics and time when choosing the algorithm to be used to reduce the demand for highly technical, specific knowledge in the subject.
 There are some comparisons of AutoML tools and approaches that perform tests in the area of data preprocessing, model selection, and hyperparameter optimization.
 However, most of these studies focus on binary and multiclass classification, not covering multilabel classifications and consequently not exploiting the tools' full potential.
 In this paper, a comparative study between multiple AutoML tools is performed related to the features, architecture, capabilities, and results achieved on binary, multiclass, and multilabel classification problems from experimentation on various data sets.

 ## How to run our tests:
 ### To run our tests we need a linux OS or a Virtual Machine with ubunto on Windows.